Biden calls for up to three oil and gas lease sales in the Gulf of Mexico, disappointing all sides

 The Interior Department can’t sell the rights to drill for oil and gas offshore without first publishing a schedule that outlines its plans.
 The administration faced a Saturday deadline to release the five-year plan.

+Two or more sales have been held most years over the past several decades under the federal offshore leasing program, which was established in the 1950s.
+While Friday’s decision means fewer sales, it will take years for that to impact oil production because companies can take up to 15 years to start drilling once a lease is awarded, said energy analyst Rene Santos, of S&P Global Commodity Insights.

+Over the long term, Santos said, that could help drive companies to other countries, such as Guyana, where the government is more open to drilling.

-Environmentalists said the decision to lease more oil reserves would worsen climate change impacts from oil and gas emissions and leave coastal communities exposed to spills that occur regularly in the Gulf of Mexico.
+Environmentalists said the leasing will worsen climate change impacts and leave coastal communities exposed to spills that occur regularly in the Gulf of Mexico.

-“President Biden is unfortunately showing the world that it’s OK to continue to prioritize polluters over real climate solutions,” said Beth Lowell, U.S. vice president for the environmental group Oceana.
-“Expanding dirty and dangerous offshore drilling only exacerbates the climate catastrophe that is already at our doorstep.''
+Any individual sales held under the proposal will likely face legal challenges from groups such as Earthjustice.
+The law firm's president, Abigail Dillen, said Friday that the new plan represented a missed opportunity.

+“We will continue to work alongside Gulf Coast communities to challenge new leasing and transition beyond a fossil economy that is poisoning people and driving climate change,” Dillen said in a statement.

+The oil industry and its allies have called for more leasing, not less.

-The American Petroleum Institute, the top lobbying group for the oil and gas industry, said Biden "is choosing failed energy policies that are adding to the pain Americans are feeling at the pump.''
+The American Petroleum Institute, the top lobbying group for the oil and gas industry, said Biden was "choosing failed energy policies that are adding to the pain Americans are feeling at the pump.''

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.